24 hours customer service +9779849693351

 • Meals three times a day (Breakfast, lunch, and dinner).

-• Tea and coffee three times a day in a cup.
+• Tea and coffee three times a day in a cup during the camping only.

 • Two-person tent, kitchen tent, dining tent, Toilet Tent.